prvasquez/shark/notes.md

 `shark_trinity.fasta.dammit.gff3` is the recriptical best blasts of the transcripts to all the data bases offered by dammit.

-I have to options, only look at the peptide file alignments or take the best E value from the full database alignment.
+I have two options, only look at the peptide file alignments or take the best E value from the full database alignment.
 I believe I am supposed to do option #1.

 To do this, I have to use the splicing python code in elvers.
 Here is a good link https://github.com/dib-lab/elvers/issues/131 and here https://dib-lab.github.io/elvers/dammit/